datacraft-dsc/DEPs/6/README.md

 The endpoint must accept

-- A POST request to the https://service-endpoint/invoke/operation_id along with JSON formatted payload described by the params section of the operation metadata.
+- A POST request to the https://service-endpoint/invoke/operation_id along with JSON formatted payload described by the inputs section of the operation metadata.
-- The path argument operation_id must be the ID of the operation asset.
+- The path argument operation-id must be the ID of the operation asset.
 - The payload is the same as the asynchronous invocation

 #### Response